cisagov/Malcolm/sensor-iso/README.md

 ![Static IP configuration](./docs/images/iface_static.png)

 In either case, upon selecting **OK** the network interface will be brought down, configured, and brought back up, and the result of the operation will be displayed.
-You may choose **Quit** upon returning to the configuration tool’s welcome screen.
+You may choose **Quit** upon returning to the configuration tool's welcome screen.

 ### <a name="ConfigTime"></a>Time synchronization